-Ironically, Alcohol, opiates, Marijuana, and Benzodiazepines all cause the brain to make more serotonin.
+Ironically, Alcohol, opiates, Marijuana, and Benzodiazepines all cause the brain to create more serotonin.
 When someone with a mood disorder uses one of these drugs, they start to feel normal and their brain quickly makes the link that the individual needs this to function and be normal.
-Again, his behavior, unbeknownst to the individual, encourages self-medicating and later a destructive addiction that could rob them of their goals and aspirations.
+Again, this behavior, unbeknownst to the individual, encourages self-medicating and later, a destructive addiction that could rob them of their goals and aspirations.

-Common anxiety disorders like Post Traumatic Stress Disorder, Obsessive-Compulsive disorder, and Generalized Anxiety Disorder can be diagnosed with a co-occurring disorder therapist.
-Anxiety Disorders are all caused by a deficiency of Dopamine in the brain.
+Common anxiety disorders like PTSD, obsessive-compulsive disorder and generalized anxiety disorder can be diagnosed with a co-occurring disorder therapist.
+Anxiety disorders are all caused by a deficiency of dopamine in the brain.
 Someone with an anxiety disorder feels an impending sense of urgency or fear that something bad is going to happen causing a restless and uneasily feeling through-out their day to day.

-Psychotic disorders include Schizophrenia and Schizoaffective disorder are less common but still present in co-occurring disorders and substance abuse disorders.
+Psychotic disorders like schizophrenia and schizoaffective disorder are less common, but still present in co-occurring disorders and substance abuse disorders.
 These types of disorders are caused by excessive amounts of dopamine in the brain.
 Since most drugs produce dopamine, an excessive amount can produce psychotic symptoms such as hallucinations, delusions and paranoia.